janelawrence/db_merge_sort/README.md

     - Then write memory-sized runs to SSD, followed by a transfer to HDD.

 4. **Merging Runs on HDD:**
-    - Read `F` pages from SSD to DRAM, where `F` is the calculated fan-in value.
-    - F = (SSD_SIZE/HDD_PAGE_SIZE)
     - First create all SSD-Sized runs by merging memory-sized runs in sequence
+        - Read `F` pages from F memory-sized sorted runs from HDD, where `F` is the calculated fan-in value.
+        - F here  = SSD_SIZE/DRAM_SIZE
-    - Then merge all SSDD-Sized runs into the final sorted table
+    - Then merge all SSD-Sized runs into the final sorted table
+      - Here fan-in is equal to total number of SSD-Sized runs created

 ## Main Code Structure